xzhoulab/iDEA/docs/index.md

 A2M      0      0
 ...
 ```
-The gene specific annotation file is required `data.frame` format.
-The row names are required to have the same type as the row names of summary statistics file, i.e. gene symbol or transcription id etc; the header is allowed but not required.
+The gene specific annotation file is required `data.frame` data format with row names, while the header is allowed but not required.

 Getting started
 -------------